How to Generate PDFs with Async and Multithreading

 Performance Comparison

 Let's perform a comparison.
-I have additionally added a 5-second delay in rendering with the WaitFor class to simulate rendering more complex HTML.
+I have additionally added a 5-second delay in rendering with the WaitFor class for simulating complex HTML rendering.
 Below is the comparison table of the performance using various techniques described above.